veterantechio/.github/CONTRIBUTING.md

-# Contributing to Rocky Top Solutions' Projects
+# Contributing to Veteran Technologies' Projects

 > This project has a [Code of Conduct][coc].
 > By interacting with this repository, organisation, or community you agree to